aergoio/aergolite/README.md

 The blockchain administrator can:

 * Add nodes to the blockchain network
-* Execute reserved SQL commands
+* Execute any SQL command
+* Create stored procedures

 In future versions it will also be able to:

 * Remove nodes from the blockchain network
 * Add users to the network
-* Create smart contracts to let nodes to execute blocked SQL commands

 You will need to inform the public key of the blockchain administrator on each participating node.